 Matte Hartog joined the Center for International Development's Growth Lab as a Research Fellow in 2015.
-He served as a Visting Fellow in 2014.
+He served as a Visiting Fellow in 2014.

 His research focuses on the role of knowledge diffusion through external sources in fostering structural change of economies.
 For new economic activities to develop in countries, cities and firms, an influx of new capabilities is often necessary, which can be obtained through the inflow of organizations (for instance, multinational companies) and people from elsewhere.
 Matte particularly focuses on economic development in Colombia and Mexico.